-The derivation of the relation between the curvature of the swollen polymer matrix and the charge carried over is described in Berry and Pritchet, 1984).
-The equations are derived similar to those employed by Timoshenko in his work on bi-metallic strips (Timoshenko, 1925).
-Actually Berry and Pritchet describe the method of determining the coefficient of moisture swelling of polymers by their bending curvature.
-In our PMC model we use the result conversely - we determine the bending curvature from the nonuniform concentration profile of liquid inside the polymer.
+The derivation of the relation between the curvature of the swollen polymer matrix and the charge carried over is described in Berry and Pritchet (1984).
+The equations are derived similar to those employed by Timoshenko (1925) in his work on bi-metallic strips.
+Actually, Berry and Pritchet describe the method of determining the coefficient of moisture swelling of polymers by their bending curvature.
+In our PMC model we use the result conversely - we determine the bending curvature from the non-uniform concentration profile of the solute of possibly solvated ions and solvent inside the polymer.